GhoulofGSG9/Ghouls-Balance-Mod/README.md

         - Regeneration
             - Increased amount of hp regen restores every 2 secs to 4% (from 2%) of the base hp for each shell.

-        - Crush
+        - Focus
-            - Now requires a Shift Hive (instead of a Crag Hive)
+            - Attacks consume 33% more energy.

     - PvE
         - Drifter